 It’s usually not a big deal unless you travel a lot.
 If you do, there are lots of cases you can buy to protect it from an impact of some sort.

-A good example is Behringer B1.
+A good example of an affordable condenser microphone is Behringer B1.

 Alright, I don’t want you to bore you too much, so let’s move on.

 You will usually see these guys in the bars and on stages, as I mentioned earlier.
 There are a few reasons for this.